Investors in people

-One of only five UK universities to be accredited with Investors in People GOLD status in recognition of the engagement of our staff in delivering the University’s vision, values and strategy, and our commitment to a culture of empowerment and professional development
+Teesside University is accredited with Investors in People GOLD status in recognition of the engagement of our staff in delivering the University's vision, values and strategy, and our commitment to a culture of empowerment and initial and continuing professional development.

-Professor Graham Henderson CBE, Teesside University’s Vice-Chancellor, said: 'This is an absolutely fantastic achievement, and to achieve this level of recognition during such changing and uncertain times is especially significant.
+Professor Graham Henderson CBE, Teesside University's Vice-Chancellor, said: 'This is an absolutely fantastic achievement, and to achieve this level of recognition for the second time during such changing and uncertain times is especially significant.

-'The Investors in People award is about ‘people’ and this recognition is down to everyone who works at Teesside University.
-However, a large part of the framework looks at the learning and development support we provide for all of our staff and so I would like to place on record my huge thanks to Beverly Simpson and her team in Department for Learning Development for their exceptional commitment and support.
+'The Investors in People award is about 'people' and this recognition is down to everyone who works at Teesside University.
+However, a large part of the framework looks at the learning and development support we provide for all of our staff and so I would like to place on record my huge thanks to Beverly Simpson and her team for their exceptional commitment and support.'

-Beverly Simpson, Deputy Director of the University’s Department for Learning & Development, said: 'The University has a diverse and dedicated staff and our Department always strives to provide learning and development opportunities at all levels.
+Beverly Simpson, Deputy Director, Learning and Development 'The University has a diverse and dedicated staff and my team is committed to provide learning and development opportunities at all levels.
 This Gold standard is an achievement to be shared by the whole University community.